vladyslavkuliani/angular-movie-lab/readme.md

 4. Create a form on the page for a user to add a new movie to the list.
 Write a function called `addMovie` and use the `ngSubmit` directive to add the new movie to `$scope.moviesToWatch` when the user submits the form.

-5. Use the `limitTo` filter to limit the number of movies displayed to five. **Bonus:** Add a checkbox with the label "View All" that allows the user to view the entire list of movies when checked, and the limited list when unchecked.
+5. Use the `limitTo` filter to limit the number of movies displayed to five. **Bonus:** Add a link for the user to "View More".
+Clicking the link should allow the user to view the entire list of movies.

 6. Put an icon next to each movie that resembles an "X" or a trash can.
 When the user clicks the icon, delete the movie from the list. **Hint:** Write a function called `deleteMovie`, and use the use the `ngClick` directive.

 ## Bonus

-1. But a checkbox next to each movie for the user to mark the movie as "watched".
-When the checkbox is checked, use the `ngStyle` or `ngClass` directive to strikethrough the text of the movie.
-When the checkbox is unchecked, the text should go back to normal.
+1. Implement a way for the user to mark a movie as "watched".
+Use the `ngStyle` or `ngClass` directive to strikethrough the text of the movie if it's been "watched".

 2. Give each movie in `$scope.moviesToWatch` an image.
 Make a button in the view for the user to change the background.
 When the user clicks the button, set the app's background to a random movie image from `$scope.moviesToWatch`.
 Every time the user clicks the button, they should see a different background image.